 Cultural & Product Alignment; The solution has to reflect the Japanese culinary roots and highlight the product (crispy pork cutlet sandwiches) without alienating current customers.
 Practical Implementation; Any new brand guidelines needed to be feasible for implementation across menus, packaging, and digital channels.

-- Next time, I could push the brand further by showing how it lives on packaging, signage, or social media.
-Refining small details like spacing, type choices, and consistency would help elevate the final result.
+2. Next time, I could refine the smaller details like spacing, type choices, and consistency would help elevate the final result.